ritwikraj16/ai-mcp/mindsdb-mcp/README.md

 4. Download the JSON file:

     - After creating your credentials, click the download button (an icon of an arrow pointing down) on the right side of your client ID.
 This will download a JSON file, so you will use the location to it in the `credentials_file` param.
+    - The JSON file can be placed into the container filesystem via [cat+EOF-pasting](https://stackoverflow.com/a/21549836) or via mounting it on container launch
+      ```sh
+      docker run -it \
+  -v /Users/my.name/Downloads/downloaded_creds.json:/mindsdb/mindsdb/integrations/handlers/gmail_handler/client_secret.json \
+  -p 47334:47334 -p 47335:47335 \
+  mindsdb/mindsdb
+      ```

 5. Add user authentication: